 Who should have a routine women's health exam?
-All women age 21 or older should have an annual routine women's health exam, which may include a pelvic exam and a Pap smear.
+All women age 21 or older should have an annual routine women's health exam, which may include a pelvic exam and a Pap test.

 Process at UHS: After you complete a medical history sheet, a nurse will escort you to an exam room to take your blood pressure, height, weight and pulse and review your history form.
 You will be left alone to remove your clothes and put on a gown.

 A clinician will arrive.
-Discuss any concerns with your clinician before the exam, e.g. if you may have been exposed to a sexually transmitted infection.
+Discuss any concerns or any specific requests with your clinician before the exam.
 Some tests can be easily completed during the exam.

 The clinician will begin a general physical exam, which includes listening to your lungs and heart, feeling your thyroid gland and checking your breasts and abdominal organs.
 Based on your age and medical history, the clinician will determine whether you need a pelvic exam and screening for sexually transmitted infections.

-A Pap smear is a test in which cells are taken from the cervix and examined under a microscope.
+During a Pap test, cells are taken from the cervix and examined under a microscope.
 Results will show if the cells are affected by the human papilloma virus (HPV), including whether there are any precancerous or cancerous changes.
-See Pap Smears and HPV for more information.
+See Pap Tests and HPV for more information.